Switch from your normal vitamins to a prenatal when pregnant

 In addition, some research suggests that prenatal vitamins decrease the risk of having a baby who is small for his or her gestational age.

-So what is the difference between a normal vitamin and a pre-natal vitamin?
-Pre-natal vitamins are specifically formulated with a growing fetus in mind.
+So what is the difference between normal vitamins and prenatal vitamins?
+Prenatal vitamins are specifically formulated with a growing fetus in mind.
 At the various stages of pregnancy, your body has different, specific needs in terms of increased needs for minerals and vitamins.

 The most important difference between prenatal vitamins and regular multivitamins is that prenatal vitamins contain larger amounts of folic acid and iron.

-“A prenatal formula is designed with the specific needs of a gestating mother in mind, bumping up the folate, vitamin D, DHA, and iron,” according to The Mayo Clinic.
-They appear in far different levels than they do in your basic multivitamin, making them very necessary.
+“A prenatal formula is designed with the specific needs of a gestating mother in mind, bumping up the folate, vitamin D, DHA, and iron,”according to The Mayo Clinic.
+They appear in far different levels than they do in your basic multivitamins, making them very necessary.

 Micronutrients for a developing fetus